ibexa/documentation-developer/docs/guide/permission_use_cases.md

 - `content/publish`

 This also lets the user copy and move content, as well as add new Locations to a Content item (but not remove them).
+## Move content

+To move a Content item or a Subtree to another Location, the user must have the following Policies:

+- `content/read` - on the source Location
+- `content/create` - on the target Location
 ## Remove content

 To send content to Trash, the User needs to have the `content/remove` Policy.